Codeception/Codeception/docs/modules/REST.md

 ?>
 ```

 You can also apply filters to check values.
-Filter can be applied with `:` char after the type declatation.
+Filter can be applied with `:` char after the type declaration.

 Here is the list of possible filters: